murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 **Creating a white list**

-In order to run a relatively quick set of population genetics analysis (i.e. for today), we will save a random list of 1000 loci into a file and then ask `populations` to only output data from these `loci`.
+In order to run a relatively quick set of population genetics analyses (i.e. for today), we will save a random list of 1000 loci into a file and then ask `populations` to only output data from these `loci`.
 Such a list is named a `white list`, intuitively the opposite of a `black list`.
 We can create a random white list by using the shell given a list of catalog IDs from the output of`populations`.
 We will use the file `denovo_final/populations.sumstats.tsv`.
 Quickly check it out using:

 ```bash
 $ less -S denovo_final/populations.sumstats.tsv # use q to quit